-During this Open Data Week 2021 event, you will learn about innovative sources and applications of open geospatial data at a global scale.
-Members of William & Mary’s AidData research lab and the geoLab will discuss three sources of data aimed at empowering global insights leveraging geospatial information.
-Each of the following topics will include a presentation and time for questions and discussion.
+During this Open Data Week 2021 event, viewers learned about innovative sources and applications of open geospatial data at a global scale.
+Members of William & Mary’s AidData research lab and the geoLab discussed three sources of data aimed at empowering global insights leveraging geospatial information.
+Each of the following topics included a presentation and time for questions and discussion.

 China does not publish a country-by-country breakdown of its international official finance activities.
 Nor does it publish project-level data.
-This talk will cover how AidData assembled the most comprehensive and detailed source yet of project-level information on China’s global development footprint, covering 4,300 projects worth $350 billion between 2000-2014.
-We'll also preview changes in the types of information that will be available when AidData releases its next version of the dataset later this year that extends coverage to 2017.
+This talk covers how AidData assembled the most comprehensive and detailed source yet of project-level information on China’s global development footprint, covering 4,300 projects worth $350 billion between 2000-2014.
+We also preview changes in the types of information that will be available when AidData releases its next version of the dataset later this year that extends coverage to 2017.

 Seth Goodman, Data Engineer, Geospatial Data & Tools for Analysis, AidData

 Katherine Walsh, Program Manager, Transparent Development Footprints, AidData

 Sydney Fuhrig, geoBoundaries Managing Director, geoLab at William & Mary